-To examine whether surface coarseness affects the transformation of SSE into spikes, we investigated the relationship between SSE amplitudes in the different textures and various aspects of neuronal discharge.
-An example of this analysis is shown in paired neuronal recording is shown in Fig. 3C-D. First, we examined the relationship between the SSE amplitudes and the discharge probability in the two types of spikes.
-For this analysis, an SSE was defined as any peak that crossed a defined threshold (stick versus slip events were not distinguished; see methods section).
+To examine whether surface coarseness affects the transformation of SSEs into spikes, we investigated the relationship between SSE amplitudes in the different textures and various aspects of neuronal discharges.
+An example of this analysis for paired neuronal recording is shown in Figure 3C-D. First, we examined the relationship between the SSE amplitudes and the discharge probability in the two types of spikes.
+For this analysis, an SSE was defined as any peak that crossed a defined threshold (stick versus slip events were not distinguished; see Methods section).
 The analysis was confined to the initial 20 msec following each SSE.
-The net spiking probability of the asynchronous spikes increased gradually with increasing thresholds, indicating that these spikes can robustly convey the magnitude of SSEs by their discharge probability (for example, of P600 and P220; Fig. 4C; a sigmoidal function could fit these relationships).
-By contrast, the synchronous spikes exhibited almost an all-or-none behavior once they reached the higher threshold.
+The net spiking probability of the asynchronous spikes increased gradually with increasing thresholds, indicating that these spikes can robustly convey the magnitude of SSEs based on their discharge probability (for example, for P600 and P220; Fig. 4C; a sigmoidal function fit these relationships).
+In contrast, the synchronous spikes exhibited almost an all-or-none behavior once they reached the higher threshold.

-To quantify the difference between asynchronous and synchronous spikes in the different textures in all neurons, we calculated the mean and SD of slopes and the shift in the curves.
+To quantify the differences between asynchronous and synchronous spikes for the different textures in all neurons, we calculated the mean and SD values of the slopes and the shifts in these curves.
 We found that asynchronous spikes changed their discharge probability as a function of SSE amplitude, as indicated by the smaller slope values.
-In contrast, the synchronous spikes rose sharply with the SSE amplitude.
-Increasing surface coarseness resulted in an increase in the slope for asynchronous spikes as well as a rightward shift in the asynchronous and synchronous spike curve (Fig. 3E; (0.85, 0.97); the numbers in parentheses are the proportions of significant neurons manifesting this correlation for asynchronous and synchronized spikes, respectively).
+In contrast, the synchronous spikes rose sharply with SSE amplitude.
+Increasing surface coarseness resulted in an increase in the slope for asynchronous spikes as well as a rightward shift in the asynchronous and synchronous spike curves (Fig. 3E), with 0.85 and 0.97 representing the proportions of significant neurons manifesting this correlation for asynchronous and synchronized spikes, respectively.